 The largest source of flood hazard information in the Upper Joachim Creek watershed comes from FEMA products such as Flood Insurance Studies (FIS) and Flood Insurance Rate Maps (FIRMs).
-FEMA conducted a Flood Insurance Study for Jefferson County in April 5, 2006 and is currently undergoing a county-wide update with an expected completion date of June 2019.
+FEMA conducted a Flood Insurance Study for Jefferson County in April 5, 2006 and recently completed a county-wide update with maps effective 20 June 2019.
 The data acquired from the FIS and FIRMs informed this FMP.
-This FMP includes both the effective information (effective floodplain as of 2006) and the proposed (proposed 2019 floodplain footprint) updates for the watershed.
-Figure 8 (below) shows the effective regulatory and proposed floodplains in the Upper Joachim Creek watershed.
-Figures 9 and 10 (also below) show flood water velocities and depths (respectively) in the Joachim Watershed during a 1-percent ACE event.
+This FMP includes both the previous information (floodplain as of 2006) and the effective (2019 floodplain footprint) updates for the watershed.
+Figures 10 and 11 (below) show the previous and effective Flood Insurance Rate Maps (FIRMs) in the Upper Joachim Creek Watershed and the City of De Soto, respectively.
+Figures 12 and 13 (also below) show flood water velocities and depths (respectively) in the Joachim Watershed during a 1-percent ACE event.
 The city limits of De Soto are outlined in black.